 When you run your model for the first time, Berkeley Madonna automatically creates a graph window.
 The window title indicates the run number and the variables plotted on the X and Y axes.
 If Overlay Plots is off, each subsequent run will replace the data from the previous run.

-If you turn on Overlay Plots, subsequent runs will be added to the graph window.
+If it is on, subsequent runs will be added to the graph window.
 You can discard the most recent run by choosing Discard Last Run from the Graph menu.
 To discard all the runs shown in the window, choose Discard All Runs from the Graph menu.